Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

 # ⛓ Calamari XCM Testing And Onboarding Checklist

 ## Process Overview:
+- [ ] Open channel for communication.

-- [ ] Test XCM between Calamari and your runtime locally with polkadot-launch.
+- [ ] Test XCM between parachains locally with polkadot-launch.

 - [ ] Become a parachain on Rococo.